[Coronavirus] EU courts still issuing verdicts despite pandemic

 And they were at risk of getting sick due to being trapped in crowded spaces.

-"Prisoners are often forgotten by society and there's a risk that they will be forgotten now when they are at their most vulnerable due to risk of infection," Russell said.
+"Prisoners are often forgotten by society and there's a risk that they'll be forgotten now when they're at their most vulnerable due to risk of infection," Russell said.